RodgerOliver/ethical-hacking/README.md

   * `ifconfig wlan0 hw ether 00:11:22:33:44:55`
 * Get the interface up
   * `ifconfig wlan0 up`

 ## Wireless Card Mode

-By deafult each device on the network only recieves packets that has its MAC as the destination MAC.
+By default, each device on the network only receives packets that have its MAC as the destination MAC.
 This is the Managed mode.
 But you can see and capture all packets that are been sent by changing this mode to Monitor.

 ### Method 1

 * Start Monitor Mode
   * `airmon-ng start wlan0`
 * Stop Monitor Mode
   * `airmon-ng stop wlan0mon`

 ### Method 2

 * Get the interface down
   * `ifconfig wlan0 down`
 * Change Mode
   * `iwconfig wlan0 mode monitor`
 * Get the interface up
   * `ifconfig wlan0 up`

 ### Method 3

 * Get the interface down
   * `ifconfig wlan0 down`
 * Kill Process